canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       install the X server and a desktop environment on top of that as it simplifies MAAS access.

-   -  This guide assumes the use of Ubuntu 16.04.
-Although another version may work, some details will differ.
-Older versions of Ubuntu use MAAS 1.9, which is different from MAAS 2.1 described here.
+   -  This guide assumes the use of Ubuntu 16.04 and MAAS 2.2.
+Although other versions of Ubuntu and MAAS may work, some details will differ.
+      Note that MAAS 2.0 or later is required for certification.

 #.
 Boot the portable computer and log in.